coopdanger/ppm-specification/draft-ppm-protocol.md

 The leader responds to requests with out-of-date `HpkeConfig.id` values, indicated by `EncryptedInputShare.config_id`, with status 400 and an error of type 'outdatedConfig'.
-[TODO Generalize this last sentence to "decryption failures.]
+[OPEN ISSUE: How does the leader know if the HPKE config of a helper is invalid?
+Does it have to make a key-config request?]
 Clients SHOULD invalidate any cached aggregator `HpkeConfig` and retry with a freshly generated Report.
 If this retried report does not succeed, clients MUST abort and discontinue retrying.

 ### Upload Extensions {#upload-extensions}